 There’s an internet kill switch embedded within the system architecture, which means traffic will be temporarily halted if the connection drops out of the blue.
-Servers are optimized for speed, stability, and security – with over 850 of them spread across 60 countries, including 62 in the UK.
+Servers are optimized for speed, stability, and security – with over 1,300 of them spread across 75 worldwide city locations, including 89 servers in the UK.

 IPVanish doesn’t unlock geo-restricted content on Netflix or Hulu but does make our list of the best VPNs for BBC iPlayer.
 There are apps for both iOS and Android as well as desktop support for Windows and MacOS.

 IPVanish is an excellent choice for Kodi because it allows users to download the Android APK directly to their device.
 The interface is also remote control friendly for Kodi devices that lack a keyboard and mouse.
 It is also an easy VPN to install on Amazon’s Fire Stick.